tanjina-3ni/Coursera-programming-for-everybody/README.md

 - Conditional Statements
 - While Loop
 - For Loop
-- Function both built in and user defined function
+- Function both built in and user defined function etc.

 We have also learned some hardware basics here!